CLTS FS Instructions Module 4 - Mental Health

 Mental Health Diagnoses Summary

-The information listed here is directly from the Diagnoses page.
+The information listed here is directly from the Mental Health Information page on the CLTS Functional Screen.
 This provides the screener an opportunity to confirm that they have selected the correct mental health conditions for the child.
 The rest of the questions on this page refer to symptoms or needs directly related to these mental health diagnoses.

 4.1 Does the Child Need More than Outpatient Counseling to Address their Mental Health or Substance Use Disorder Needs?

-Wisconsin Administrative Chapter DHS 36, specifically DHS 36.14, indicates criteria for determining the need for psychosocial rehabilitation services shall be available to individuals who are determined to require more than outpatient counseling.
+Wis.
+Admin.
+Code ch.
+DHS 36.14, indicates that criteria for determining the need for psychosocial rehabilitation services shall be available to individuals who are determined to require more than outpatient counseling.

-The question cited above would be answered “No” if the child’s needs are being met through outpatient counseling and/or medication related appointments which are addressing the medical necessity and need related to a mental health and/or substance use disorder.
+The question cited above would be answered “No” if the child’s substance use disorder and/or mental health needs are being met through outpatient counseling and/or medication related appointments with a provider which are addressing the medical necessity and need related to a mental health and/or substance use disorder.

-The answer to the question cited above would be answered “Yes” if the child has functional impairments that interfere with or limit one or more major life activity, therefore needing more than outpatient counseling and/or medication related appointments, such as coordination of services and any psychosocial rehabilitation service to address the medical necessity and need related to a mental health and/or substance use disorder.
+The answer to the question cited above would be answered “Yes” if the child has functional impairments that interfere with or limit one or more major life activities, therefore necessitating more support than outpatient counseling and/or medication related appointments can provide.
+Examples include coordination of services or any psychosocial rehabilitation service to address the medical necessity and needs related to a mental health and/or substance use disorder.

 4.2 Duration of Mental Health Diagnosis